eloyz/budget/README.md

 Provide insight on where your money is being spent.
 See your budget on a calendar with the amount of hours required to pay for the necessities and luxuries of your life.

 See a break down of your budget via monthly calendar.
-Rediscover how many hours are spent a work-week to pay the your mortgage/rent, bills, etc …
+Rediscover how many hours are spent a work-week to pay your mortgage/rent, bills, etc …

 See how much you make, spend, and can save on an hourly, daily, monthly, and yearly basis.